Tools4everBV/HelloID-Conn-Prov-Target-Topdesk/README.md

 ```

 ### Extra fields
 You can add extra fields by adding them to the account mapping.
-For all possbile options please check the [Topdesk API documentation](https://developers.topdesk.com/explorer/?page=supporting-files#/).
+For all possible options please check the [Topdesk API documentation](https://developers.topdesk.com/explorer/?page=supporting-files#/).

 Example for mobileNumber: